QuantumSpectre/CommissionManager/README.md

 8. Query your database using a raw SQL query, not EF - I didn’t use EF core for queries and have several raw SQL queries that should meet this requirement.

+INSTRUCTIONS

+1. Clone the repo to your computer
+2. Double click StartComManager.bat to run the applications
+3. Log in using the credentials "example@email.com" and "SecurePassword"
+4. Manage your commissions!

+Note.
+There is a system for registering as a new user and it does work on my end but it seems to be a bit finnicky at times.
+Feel free to try it out!